nicholas-adam1/Productopedia/README.md

 #### Models

 Within the Models folder there is the API Handler, Product, and Response files.
 The API Handler is a class that can be reused throughout the application to retrieve data from the API, it is used in the search bar component to retrieve the API data when a user searches.
 The Product file houses the Product struct which is used to define the data required for a product.
 It is used throughout the application to assist in displaying the products from the search as well as displaying an individual product's details.
 The final model is the Response file which houses the Response struct.
-This is used to assist in gathering the data from the API request by imitating the API response thereby the response can be converted to an array of Products so that the products can be accessed correctly by the controllers.
+This is used to assist in gathering the data from the API request by imitating the API response thereby the response can be converted to an array of Products so that the data can be accessed correctly by the controllers.

 #### Controllers